Risolat/rsschool-cv/CV.md

 **Gmail:**  risolat.utkurova@gmail.com

-##Summary
+- ##  Summary

 Innovative junior developer who will give your company all the knowledge that I gained in my experience.

-- ##Education
+- ## Education

    - 5th lyceum under TSTU foreign languages May 2016

-   -Inha University in Tashkent, Uzbekistan Bachelor of Computer Science, May 2020
+   - Inha University in Tashkent, Uzbekistan Bachelor of Computer Science, May 2020

--##Skills
+- ## Skills

-   -Experienced with HTML5, CSS3
+   - Experienced with HTML5, CSS3

-   -Implemented projects in Laravel framework
+   - Implemented projects in Laravel framework

-   -Experienced with CSS preprocessors like SASS
+   - Experienced with CSS preprocessors like SASS

-   -Skilled with Bootstrap
+   - Skilled with Bootstrap

-   -Deliberated, communicated, punctual and hardworking team player
+   - Deliberated, communicated, punctual and hardworking team player

-##Code examples
+- ## Code examples

 .card-active::before{